-Bee stings to swimming pools: common summer health myths
+Bee stings, swimming pools: common summer health myths

 Do you really have to wait a half hour after eating before going for a swim?
 While many medical experts have disputed the science behind the old eat-and-wait adage, a study in Medicine, Science and the Law suggests that, yes, maybe waiting isn't such a bad idea.